TheYorouzoya/ostep-and-c/ostep-projects/processes-shell/README.md

 ### Modes

 The shell can be run in two maodes : *interactive mode* and *bach mode*.
-Running the shell without an arguments launches it in *interactive mode*.
+Running the shell without an argument launches it in *interactive mode*.
 Here, the shell simply wait for input and executes any commands typed into it. *Batch mode* expects a single file from the user and executes each line in the file as input.

 ### Paths